-Micro sociology is concerned with interactions among the units of society.
-Small group theories represent the micro tradition in contemporary sociology is a sociological theory that attempts to explain social institutions as collective means to meet social needs.
+Functionalism Functionalism is a sociological theory that attempts to explain social institutions as collective means to meet social needs.
 The basic concern of functionalism is to explain the apparent stability and internal cohesion of societies necessary to ensure their continued survival over time.
 Societies are seen as coherent, bounded and essentially relational constructs that function like organisms, with their various parts or social institutions working together to maintain and reproduce them.
 The various parts of society are assumed to work for the overall social equilibrium.
 An important theoretical approach to the concept of social structure is structuralism, which studies the underlying, unconscious regularities of human expression-that is, the unobservable structures that have observable effects on behaviour, society, and culture.

-A function is the contribution made by a phenomenon to a larger system of which the phenomenon is a part, in order to maintain the unity of the system.
+Conflict theory The conflict perspective views society as composed of different groups with varying interests competing for power and resources.
+Conflict Theory claims that society is in a state of perpetual conflict and competition for limited resources.
+Change occurs as a result of conflict between competing interests and it is often abrupt and revolutionary rather than evolutionary Symbolic Interactionism It is a micro action theory and is interpretative rather than objective in nature.
+It is a perspective that views society as the product of human interactions, and the meanings that individuals attach on those interactions.
+Instead of trying to explain human behaviour in the context of large social structures or fundamental conflicts in society, they look on a smaller level, suggesting that human beings have agency and are not always swayed by the forces outside their control; and they can create their own meanings.